Skip to main content

 Analytics starts once social accounts are connected and approved posts begin publishing.
 Apaya pulls performance data from the connected social platforms on a daily cadence, so reporting begins after the first published posts have platform data available.

-- Connect social accounts.
-Each brand connects the channels it publishes to, including LinkedIn, Instagram, Facebook, and X.
+• Connect social accounts.
+Each brand connects the channels it publishes to, including LinkedIn, Instagram, Facebook, X, and TikTok.

-- Scope enterprise reporting where needed.
-Cross-brand rollups and custom executive views can be scoped for enterprise customers that need a specific reporting layer across brands, divisions, or locations.
+• Scope enterprise reporting where needed.
+Consolidated reporting and custom executive views can be scoped for enterprise customers that need a specific reporting layer across brands, divisions, or locations.

 Frequently asked questions